lila-weizer/portfolio/README.md

 Hi!
 I'm Lila Weizer — a recent UChicago grad with a degree in Data Science, and a passion for solving high-impact problems at the intersection of analytics, operations, and strategy.
 This is my personal portfolio full of projects I am actively working on and experimenting with; the current "state" of each project is indicated in the list of featured projects below.

-I started this repo as an attempt to experiment with the skills I picked up at college and continue to build by knowledge and competency in a variety of different fields.
+I started this repo as an attempt to strengthen the skills I picked up at college and continue to build my knowledge / competency in a variety of different fields.
 These are definitely all works in progress, so I always welcome commentary and feedback.

 ---